Marcel Pagnol: Early life

 Pagnol was born on 28 February 1895 in Aubagne, Bouches-du-Rhône department, in southern France near Marseille, the eldest son of schoolteacher Joseph Pagnol and seamstress Augustine Lansot.
+He was secretly baptised at the Église Saint-Charles in Marseilles.
 Marcel Pagnol grew up in Marseille with his younger brothers Paul and René, and younger sister Germaine.

 School years

 In July 1904, the family rented the Bastide Neuve, – a house in the sleepy Provençal village of La Treille – for the summer holidays, the first of many spent in the hilly countryside between Aubagne and Marseille.
 About the same time, Augustine's health, which had never been robust, began to noticeably decline and on 16 June 1910 she succumbed to a chest infection ("mal de poitrine") and died, aged 36.
 Joseph remarried in 1912.

-In 1913, at the age of 18, Marcel passed his baccalaureate in philosophy and started studying literature at the University in Aix-en-Provence.
+In 1913, at the age of 18, Marcel passed his baccalaureate in philosophy and started studying literature at the university in Aix-en-Provence.
 When World War I broke out, he was called up into the infantry at Nice but in January 1915 he was discharged because of his poor constitution ("faiblesse de constitution).
 On 2 March 1916, he married Simone Colin in Marseille and in November graduated in English.
 He became an English teacher, teaching in various local colleges and at a lycée in Marseille.